imounish/imounish.github.io/_posts/2020-07-22-glimpse-of-bengaluru.md

 Cover Photo by <a href="https://www.flickr.com/photos/prashantby/">Prashanth Y</a> on <a href="https://www.flickr.com">Flickr.</a>

-All other Photos are shot by the author.
+All other Photos are shot by me.

 _Please do_ _**subscribe**_ _to my newsletter, and leave a_ _**comment**_ _below._